Tencent/tsf/readme.md

 #### How to use Muticall

 - Beside that,we also support Muticall:
-- you can use Muticall to send TCP,UDP,HTTP packets at the sametime
+- you can use Muticall to send TCP,UDP packets at the sametime
 - when all the requests come back,return to interrupt

 ```php